uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 {comment the following introduces the idea of a heuristic/approximate solution; should it be in a main section rather than buried in the project?
 Either mention it earlier, or split the project in two parts, with a section on heuristics between them.}

 Instead of wasting time on trying to invent a clever algorithm that no-one has been able to find, we need to rely on a algorithm that will generate an approximate solution.
-The cray fisher would be happy with an approximate solution that is say, 10% longer more than the best possible route, but which the computer can find quickly.
+The cray fisher would be happy with an approximate solution that is say, 10% longer than the best possible route, but which the computer can find quickly.

 There are several ways of approaching this.
 Some are better than others in general, and some are better than others with certain layouts.